 To apply empirically based assessment to interviews, Dr. Stephanie McConaughy, who is Emerita Research Professor of Psychiatry at the University of Vermont, and Dr. Achenbach developed the SCICA (McConaughy & Achenbach, 1990, 1994, 2001).
 The SCICA includes an interview protocol of semistructured questions.
 The SCICA also includes rating forms on which the interviewer rates (a) the problems reported by the child and (b) the interviewer’s observations of the child during the interview.
 The interviewer’s ratings are scored on a profile that displays syndromes derived empirically from statistical analyses of the SCICA items.
 A second profile displays DSM-oriented scales scored from SCICA items.

 A video for training interviewers to use the SCICA shows samples of Dr. McConaughy’s interviews with children who manifest various kinds of problems.
-To learn how to rate children in interviews, trainees can watch the interview excerpts, rate the children on the SCICA rating forms, and enter their ratings in the SCICA software.
+To learn how to rate children in interviews, trainees can watch the interview excerpts, rate the children on the SCICA rating forms, and enter their ratings on the SCICA software.
 The software displays profiles, item scores, and correlations that compare the trainees’ ratings with ratings by experienced clinicians.
 Trainees can then identify areas of disagreement and can view the taped interviews again to hone their skills.
-Dr. McConaughy’s book, Clinical Interviews for Children and Adolescents: Assessment to Intervention, (2nd Ed., Guilford Press, 2013), provides extensive guidance and illustrations for clinical interviewing.
+Dr. McConaughy’s book, Clinical Interviews for Children and Adolescents: Assessment to Intervention, (3rd Ed., Guilford Press, 2022), provides extensive guidance and illustrations for clinical interviewing.